frePPLe/frepple/doc/user-guide/examples/operation/operation-alternate.rst

   .. image:: _images/round_table_resource_detail.png
      :alt: Resource detail for round table

-  We can see that frePPLe anticipates some demands that are delivered early to make sure *Assemble round table with new machine* operation is used.
+  We can see that frePPLe anticipates some demands that are delivered early :samp:`A` to make sure *Assemble round table with new machine* operation is used.

   Now if we change the due date of the 3 demands so that there isn't enough time to deliver on time all 3 demands with *Assemble round table with new machine* operation, this is what will happen: